 Antibiotics for Respiratory Tract Infections

-In this video Michael discusses the latest data surrounding each of these and challenges common held beliefs.
+In this video Michael discusses the latest data surrounding each of these antibiotics and challenges common held beliefs.

 In most cases antibiotics will be prescribed for respiratory tract infections due to one of the reasons below: